Here’s what to do if you get covid-19 between vaccine doses

 In one real-world study, the CDC reported that a small number of people contracted covid-19 while waiting for their second shot.

-But even when partially vaccinated people do get the virus, Moss, executive director of Hopkins’ International Vaccine Access Center, said it is likely that the severity of the disease will be less for those who have taken at least one dose.
-Though researchers don’t yet have the data to prove it.
+But Moss, executive director of Hopkins’s International Vaccine Access Center, said that even when partially vaccinated people get the virus, it is likely that the severity of the disease will be less for those who have received at least one dose — though researchers do not yet have the data to prove it.

 So what do I do now?

-Health experts said that people who contract covid-19 in the middle of their vaccine series should still get the second dose because the immune response from natural infection is so variable.
+Health experts said that people who contract covid-19 in the middle of their vaccine series should still get the second dose, because the immune response from natural infection is so variable.
 But depending on when in the process individuals get sick, they may need to postpone it.

-The CDC recommends that people with mild to moderate infection isolate for at least 10 days after the onset of symptoms or until they have recovered and at least 24 hours after being fever free.
+The CDC recommends that people with mild to moderate infection isolate for at least 10 days after the onset of symptoms or until they have recovered and at least 24 hours after being fever-free.

 So those who get covid-19 within the first week or so after their first dose may be fine to get the second dose on time, assuming they have complied with the recommendations.
 The second dose of the mRNA vaccines is supposed to be given 21 days after the first dose for Pfizer and 28 days for Moderna.